Definition:

 The Long Tail theory argues that:

-1. The digital economy makes it possible to offer a much wider variety of products.
+1. The digital economy allows for a much wider variety of products to be offered.

 2. Storage and distribution costs are drastically reduced.